crit51/GACD_project/CODEBOOK.md

 All of the above data are merged.
 First, `Y_train`, `sub_train`, `X_train` are merged with `cbind`<br> and the same for the test sets.
 Then, train ans test sets are merged with `rbind`.
 And then, descriptive activity names (from `labels` data) and descriptive variable names (from `features` data) are labeled appropriately.

 - `merged_summarized`<br>
 The average of each variable is summarized by each activity and each subject using `aggregate` function.
-This data is saved as `project_submission.csv` for submission.
+This data is saved as `project_submission.txt` for submission.